isomerpages/enterprisesg-cpso/_about-us/FAQ/For Suppliers.md

 <p><strong>13.&nbsp; What safety standards apply to general consumer goods sold in Singapore?</strong>
 </p>
 <p>General consumer goods covered by the CGSR regulations are required to
-comply with<u> applicable international safety standards</u> by at least one of the following organisations:</p>
+comply with applicable international safety standards by <u>at least one</u> of the following organisations:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>International Organisation for Standardization (ISO)</p>